MovementGH/OpenBot-Docs/source/index.html.md

 ## LibOpenBot.ExecUser

-The LibOpenBot.ExecUser allows you to interact with a user who may not be in the same shard as your code is running in.
+The LibOpenBot.ExecUser function allows you to interact with a user who may not be in the same shard as your code is running in.

 Argument | Type | Description
 -- | -- | --